 Requirements of Completed Profile and Maintained Activity

-Users can maintain a free profile by (a) having a complete profile and (b) maintaining activity on the site.
-Users expect that those they message are active on the site and will have a complete profile in a reasonable amount of time.
-You will receive a warning about an inactive profile.
-By deleting incomplete and inactive profiles, we can ensure that users have an experience of being responded to by users who they match with.
+Users expect that those they message are active on the site and will provide a useful amount of information in their profile in a reasonable amount of time.
+Those who register but then take no steps to complete the matching questions and post an image will eventually receive a warning about an inactive profile.
+By deleting incomplete and inactive profiles, we can ensure that users have an experience of most often being responded to by users who they match with.

 We try to make ICmatch broadly available for its stated uses.
 You are invited to be a registered user of ICmatch if: